On Value Alignment in AI

 However small the Republic may be, the Representatives must be raised to a certain number, in order to guard against the cabals of a few; and however large it may be, they must be divided to certain number, in order to guard against the confusion of a multitude.
 (Federalist Paper No.10) James Madison

-We find the optimal size of a committee, taking again the epistemic view where voters decide on a binary issue with one ground truth outcome (How Many Representatives Do We Need?
-The Optimal Size of an Epistemic Congress).
-Each voter votes correctly according to their competence levels in [0, 1].
-Assuming that we can sample the best experts (the first-order statistics) to form an epistemic congress, we find that the optimal committee size should be linear in the population size.
+Mathematically, we assume that we can sample the best experts (the first-order statistics) to form an epistemic congress, and we find that the optimal committee size should be linear in the population size.
 This result is striking because it holds even when the top experts can be accurate with arbitrarily high probabilities.
-However, if we assume that the underlying distribution of expertise varies with the population size, such that its mean decreases too fast, then a single expert could asymptotically outperform a majority vote.

 If you would like to lear more about the maths of democracy, have a look at Professor Procaccia's fantastic class, Optimized Democracy.